 A motorhome is a vehicle that the British call a Class C RV or Winnebago.
 These UK motorhomes come in different sizes and drivers of 25 years and older can drive these vehicles using a regular driver’s license.
 Standard insurance and roadside assistance are included in the rental cost as is unlimited mileage, extra drivers and help, maps and tips & recommendations from the Spaceships crew.

 The Luxury Motorhome can sleep up to four adults and one child, whereas the Family Motorhome can sleep up to seven persons.
 Interior designs vary between the two, but all have automatic transmission, ABS, 24-US-gallon gas tanks and 2.3L turbo diesel engines.
 All come with beds with comfortable mattresses, dining table, a 3-burner stove with kitchen tools and central heating.
-Other facilities include a fridge/freezer, running hot and cold water, a shower and toilet and a TV and DVD player.
+Other facilities include a fridge/freezer, running hot and cold water, a shower and toilet.
 Everything you need for a great vacation.

 What is there to see in the UK?

 The UK dates from before Roman times and has a great many sites of historical interest.
 If you are considering either Class C or Winnebago hire in the UK, you have the opportunity to visit England, Scotland and Wales.
 Keep in mind that the UK is only 874 miles from the north of Scotland to the very tip of England, so it is possible to see a great many towns and places in quite a short time.